Centurion Autumn 100

 Goring, United Kingdom • 17 Oct 2026

-The Autumn 100 is a 100 mile continuous trail race centred on Goring & Streatley on the River Thames, Oxfordshire (Goring Village Hall, RG8 9AG).
-The course is four 25-mile out-and-back spurs that use sections of the Thames Path and the Ridgeway National Trails.
-Terrain is listed as 20% road and 80% trail.
-Elevation gain is given as 5,000 ft (1,500 m).
-The overall cut-off is 28 hours.
+The Autumn 100 is a 100 mile (161 km) continuous trail race based in the twinned villages of Goring and Streatley on the River Thames.
+The course follows four 25 mile out and back spurs that together form a cross shape, using sections of the Ridgeway and Thames Path National Trails.
+Total ascent is listed as 5,000 ft (1,500 m) and the official finish cutoff is 28 hours.